k0ltF/voideleven-tmpl/README.md

 ## Credits

-A lots of scripts that I use came from
-[Luke Smith](https://github.com/LukeSmithxyz) from whose I learn a lot.
-And there also few things from [fs0ciety](http://code.fs0ciety.info) [offline!]
+Many scripts that I use came from [Luke Smith](https://github.com/LukeSmithxyz) from whose I learn a lot.
+There also few things from [fs0ciety](http://code.fs0ciety.info) [offline!].